 Pantries: the place where tins and jars go to die.
 Bite the bullet and have a sort out all of all your cans, spreads, tins and condiments.
 Store what’s left of your cull in drawers (opens in new tab) or a tin dispenser (opens in new tab) so you can always see clearly what you've got to work with.
 These drawer organizers are from Ikea (opens in new tab).

 4. Make the most of available space with pantry shelving

-If your pantry shelves have large gaps between them, use shelf inserts to create extra levels and practically double the space you have.
-A clip on basket can also maximise your kitchen pantry storage.
+If your pantry shelves have large gaps between them, use shelf inserts (opens in new tab) to create extra levels and practically double the space you have.
+A clip on basket (opens in new tab) can also maximize your kitchen pantry storage.

 5. Opt for adjustable open pantry shelving

-If you are blessed with a walk in larder, even if it’s just a small narrow space, investing in some open adjustable pantry shelving makes sense.
+If you are blessed with a walk-in larder, even if it’s just a small narrow space, investing in some open adjustable pantry shelving makes sense.
 You can clearly see where everything is stored and everything is easily accessible.